Steve-Koller/personal-site/content/authors/admin/_index.md

 email: "skoller@miami.edu"
 ---

-I'm an Environmental Science and Policy PhD student at the University of Miami researching flood risk mitigation in a changing climate, with a focus on public infrastructure investments, land use, and insurance.
+I'm an Environmental Science and Policy PhD student at the University of Miami.
+My research combines environmental science and economics to study flood risk and flood risk mitigation policy design.
+Topics of interest include public infrastructure investments, land use, and insurance.